How Your Typical Phuket Scuba Diving Day Trips Will Run

 Bang Tao/Laguna 06:45am

 Rawai/Nai Harn/Chalong 07:50am

-Each minibus have six to seven passengers so please be a little patient, we do sometimes experience delays but as a general rule of thumb if the driver is more than 10 minutes late then please give us a call on +66(0)76384285 or +66(0)818946353.
-You should hopefully arrive at the meeting point around 08:00am where our tour leaders (Born, Pu or Chok) will check your name and introduce you to your guide/instructor.
+Each minibus have six to seven passengers so please be a little patient.
+We do sometimes experience delays but as a general rule of thumb if the driver is more than 10 minutes late then please give us a call on +66(0)76384285 or +66(0)818946353.
+You should hopefully arrive at the meeting point around 08:00am.
+Our tour leaders (Born, Pu or Phil) will check your name and introduce you to your guide/instructor.
 For those making their own way to the pier please have a look at the photo below of the meeting point.

 The Pink Bus Adventure

 Your guide for the day will then escort you to the pink pier buses.
 Not all nationalities respect the sanctity of the queuing system.
 So you’ll have to put your manners in your pocket and become a little primitive for 5 minutes and get your elbows at the ready to claim a coveted seat on the gaudy coloured chariots.
 If you have earplugs then this would be a good time to whip them out.
 The bus wranglers love their whistles and blast on them constantly to guide the drivers whom generally completely ignore them.
 Your guides who are not worthy of a seat will always ensure that they’re on the same bus and can usually be found hanging precariously off the back.

 When you reach the other end look for your guide who will be waiting for you nearby to show you to the boat.
 Please don’t take it upon yourself to find the boat.